LivePersonInc/developer-center/pages/documents/DeveloperTools/FaaS/use-cases/conversation-builder.md

 Before a function can be used in an interaction, users who are tasked with more technical work in Conversation Builder must first 1) [create and deploy the function](liveperson-functions-getting-started.html) in the LivePerson Functions UI, and then 2) [add a FaaS-type integration](conversation-builder-conversation-builder-integrations.html#add-a-faas-integration) to the bot.
 This makes the integration available for use in an interaction.

 As part of the invocation, the bot can pass a payload into the function.
 This payload is specific to the triggered bot interaction.
 This means that, depending on the interaction, the function will have different data available as an input.

-{: .important}
-Be aware that Conversation Builder always invokes a function by its ID, which means that the use of events to invoke a function within a conversation flow isn't supported.